accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/glossaire.md

 Text indication enabling the user to know what type of data and/or input format is required by a field, before filling it in.
 For example:
 - Date (dd/mm/yyyy);
 - Amount in euros;
-- Postcode (5 digits: e.g. 75001).
+- Postcode (4 digits: e.g. L-2450).

-**Important note:** when the type of form input field offers an input mask, for example the date or time fields, the format indication is not necessary.
+**Note:** when the form field type provides an input mask, such as by displaying a native control (for example, the native date picker component), the format indication is not necessary.

 #### Decorative graphic element